TAbdiukov/PPSSPP-patches/guides/TDU-protoguide.md

 ## Prerequisites
 * Get a ISO editor, such as UltraISO or UMDGen
-* Make sure emulator is not on
+* Make sure emulator is off

 ## Installation
 1. Open your TDU ISO file with a ISO editor